JoPe99/helsinki-city-bike/backend/README.md

 2. Builds app
 3. Creates docker image from app
 4. Starts PostgreSQL and backend containers
 5. Tells the server to start parsing CSV files.
-This should take around 5 minutes with journeys from May, June & July.
+This should take around 5 minutes.

 ## Without Docker